-bcIMC management follows a rigorous investment due diligence process prior to making an investment decisions. bcIMC management considers both qualitative and quantitative criteria in the areas of financial performance, business strategy, tax and legal compliance, such as financial information obtained through the underlying manager of the investee fund through on-site visits, interviews and questionnaires together with information gathered from external sources.
+The Fund makes commitments to private real estate funds managed by managers with a strong track record. bcIMC management follows a rigorous investment due diligence process prior to making an investment decisions. bcIMC management considers both qualitative and quantitative criteria in the areas of financial performance, business strategy, tax and legal compliance.
+The information is obtained from the underlying manager of the investee fund through on-site visits, interviews and questionnaires together with information gathered from external sources.
 Prior to entering into an investment agreement, gathered information is confirmed through reference checks or through bcIMC's standing data and experience.

-As at December 31, 2014, has the fair value of the investment increased or decreased by 10%, with all other variables held constant, net asset attributable to redeemable units would have increased or decreased, respectively by approximately \$4,752,200 or -\$4,752,200 of the net assets attributable to redeemable units.
+As at December 31, 2015, had the fair value of the investment increased or decreased by 10%, with all other variables held constant, net asset attributable to redeemable units would have increased or decreased by approximately \$8,086,000 of the net assets attributable to redeemable units.